 In fact, Zillow’s online pricing estimates are so unreliable, even Zillow doesn’t trust its Zestimates!
 Starting in November 2021, Zillow announced it would write-off $500+ million in losses and shut down its iBuying business.
 The reason?
 They admitted their Zestimates were unreliable.

 Zillow’s stock has cratered from its highs.
 Unfortunately, so has Redfin since it’s in the same space.
+If you can’t really trust Zillow’s and Redfin’s price estimates, then what is a seller or buyer supposed to do?

 Different Ways To Get A Home Appraised